 * General expenses may include: social and leisure activities, telephone calls, laundry and clothing

-If your partner or your family will be joining you at the University you must also consider expenses such as the additional costs of accommodation, food or childcare.
+If your partner or your family are going to be joining you at the University, you must also consider expenses such as the additional costs of accommodation, food or childcare.

 This is an estimate of monthly living costs to use as a guide, including accommodation, but excluding childcare.

-To help you plan your budget before coming to the UK you may find it useful to use the International student budget calculator.
+To help you plan your budget before coming to the UK you may find it useful to look at our page on managing money at Cranfield.